-Over the last few months, the Presidio’s Archaeology team has continued to dig deep in the dirt to learn about the history of the Presidio through the Army’s old trash.
+Over the years, the Presidio’s Archaeology team has continued to dig deep in the dirt to learn about the history of the Presidio through the Army’s old trash.

 “By researching the maker’s mark of ‘QMD’ (Quartermaster Department) on the bottom of the ceramics and analyzing the technologies used to manufacture the glass bottles, the Archaeology team determined the trash likely dates between 1890-1912 when the Army began disposing of waste in larger-scale landfills and moving away from individual household trash disposal (in outhouses and backyard pits),” Presidio Archaeological Specialist Georgie DeAntoni shared.